Donald Trump and Tyra Banks both have something your adult ESL students need.

 While the students are discussing, write their answers on the board.
 You can watch a few short videos at a time for your student to see if there any commonalities.
 John F. Kennedy, Steve Jobs and William Faulkner are great examples of speakers to observe in your class.

 Once you’ve identified qualities of confident speakers, students can then begin mimicking.
 Start off with a short video or give the students a choice between several.
 Students should simply mimic what they see on the video—including body language and tone.
-It’s easiest to copy the speaking if there’s a transcript or subtitles available, so a short fragment from a TED Talk, a FluentU video or a captioned YouTube video will be best.
+It’s easiest to copy the speaking if there’s a transcript or subtitles available, so a short fragment from a TED Talk, captioned YouTube video or an exciting video from FluentU will be best.

 Have your students move on to longer videos when they are ready.
 Depending on your class, you can have them show you what they’ve done and conference with you about how it has helped them before moving on to longer videos.